apptainer/singularity-userdocs/networking.rst

 ``--network-args``
 ==================

-The ``--network-args``option provides a convenient way to specify arguments to pass directly to the cni plugins.
+The ``--network-args`` option provides a convenient way to specify arguments to pass directly to the cni plugins.
 It must be used in conjuction with the ``--net`` flag.

-For instance, let's say you want to start an nginx server on port 80 inside of the container, but you want to map it to port 8080 outside of the container:
+For instance, let's say you want to start an `NGINX <https://www.nginx.com/>`_ server on port 80 inside of the container, but you want to map it to port 8080 outside of the container:

 .. code-block:: none

     $ sudo singularity instance start --writable-tmpfs \
         --net --network-args "portmap=8080:80/tcp" docker://nginx web2

-The above command will start the Docker Hub official nginx image running in a background instance called ``web2``.
-The nginx instance will need to be able to write to disk, so we've used the ``--writable-tmpfs`` argument to allocate some space in memory.
+The above command will start the Docker Hub official NGINX image running in a background instance called ``web2``.
+The NGINX instance will need to be able to write to disk, so we've used the ``--writable-tmpfs`` argument to allocate some space in memory.
 The ``--net`` flag is necessary when using the ``--network-args`` option, and specifying the ``portmap=8080:80/tcp`` argument which will map port 80 inside of the container to 8080 on the host.

-Now we can start nginx inside of the container:
+Now we can start NGINX inside of the container:

 .. code-block:: none

     $ sudo singularity exec instance://web2 nginx

-And the ``curl`` command can be used to verify that nginx is running on the host port 8080 as expected.
+And the ``curl`` command can be used to verify that NGINX is running on the host port 8080 as expected.

 .. code-block:: none